Proposal Instructions pdf 104(b) Budget Template - att. C 104(b Budget Justification - att. D

 Water Resources Research Institute Program 104(b) Student Grant Proposal Guidelines

-The University of Arizona’s Water Resources Research Center invites proposals from students for research grants that address water-related issues of importance to the Arizona and the Southwest.
+The University of Arizona’s Water Resources Research Center invites proposals for research projects that address water-related issues of importance to Arizona and the Southwest.
 Grant funds are provided by the Water Resources Research Act, Section 104(b) program through the U.S. Geological Survey.
 The program provides support for research projects that explore new ideas to address water problems in Arizona and expand understanding of water and related phenomena.
-The entry of new research scientists, engineers and technicians in the water resources field and education of students through significant involvement in water research are primary program goals.
+The entry of new research scientists, engineers, and technicians in water resources fields and the education of students through significant involvement in water research are primary program goals.

-Research proposals will be considered from the physical, social, biological and engineering sciences, including water management, water law, planning and public health.
-Proposals should demonstrate that projects will foster improvements in water supply, addressing issues of water yield and water reliability, water quality, treatment, infrastructure, and assessment of management practices.
+Research proposals will be considered from the physical, biological, social, and engineering sciences, including water management, water law, economics, and public health.
+Proposals must fall under one of the following focus areas and are encouraged to address the associated research priority:

 This year WRRC expects to award two (2) to four (4) grants of up to $10,000 to support student projects.
 Projects requesting less than $10,000 are encouraged.

-Proposals must show a faculty member at one of the three Arizona state universities as the Principal Investigator (PI).
-The student investigator should be listed as a Co-PI and his or her resume must be included in the proposal package.
+Proposals must show faculty or research personnel at one of the three Arizona state universities as the Principal Investigator (PI) and include support for student involvement.

-Funded projects will start March 1, 2021, contingent on federal budget approval.
-Project duration is 12 months.
+Funded projects will start September 1, 2023, contingent on federal budget approval.
+The project duration is 12 months.

 Proposal budgets should request no more than about $10,000 in federal funding, and proposals for less than $10,000 are encouraged.
 Federal funds should not be requested for support of faculty or research staff, and subcontracts are discouraged.